-Within Belleville (and across all schools in our trust), maths follows the mastery approach from the National Curriculum and is taught using ‘Singapore style’ maths.
+Within Belleville (and across all schools in our Trust), maths teaching follows the mastery approach that is at the heart of the National Curriculum and is taught using ‘Singapore style’ maths https://mathsnoproblem.com/en/mastery/what-is-singapore-maths/.
 Singapore has consistently ranked amongst the highest countries in the international PISA tests due to their world renowned methods in the teaching of maths.

 Using the Singapore approach to teaching maths encourages students to explore their thinking using manipulatives and pictorial representations before moving onto the abstract.
 For quick learners, this gives them opportunity to examine concepts in different ways and make judgements as to the efficiency of different methods as well as articulating their learning with high expectations of the use of mathematical reasoning.
 For those who may struggle with maths, their understanding is supported through the use of manipulatives.

 Making mistakes, using mathematical dialogue and taking part in discussions are important parts of our lessons giving our children the opportunity to reason mathematically, develop an argument, justify decisions and compare the efficiency of different strategies.